andr-ew/nest_/lib/nest_/README.md

 in control.update(), pass both the handler args and resulting value to _metacontrol, metacontrol decides what to store and recall. (.mode = 'v' or 'handler' for default pattern control)

-revert _meta implimentation back to the method used in branch/dead-things-from-christman
+revert _metacontrol implimentation back to the method used in branch/dead-things-from-christman

 --------------------